Andronowski Skeletal Collection for Histological Research

 The Andronowski Skeletal Collection for Histological Research (ASCHR) was initiated in 2017 to provide a resource for the study of skeletal microarchitectural variability with advancing age and between the sexes.
 Bone procurement has focused on two sites commonly used in histological age-at-death estimation: the mid-shaft sixth rib and anterior femoral mid-shaft.
 Our primary objective is to use this unique skeletal archive for histological and imaging research, with the goal of furthering knowledge of human bone biology.

-Certain ASCHR specimens have been imaged using various high-resolution imaging modalities including Synchrotron Radiation-based micro-Computed Tomography (SRµCT), laboratory micro-Computed Tomography (µCT), Confocal Laser Scanning Microscopy, and fluorescence and brightfield light microscopy.
+Certain ASCHR specimens have been imaged using various high-resolution imaging modalities including Synchrotron Radiation-based micro-Computed Tomography (SRµCT), laboratory micro-Computed Tomography (µCT), Confocal Laser Scanning Microscopy, and fluorescence and brightfield light microscopy totaling over 23 terabytes of data.

 SRµCT 3D renders of anterior femoral mid-shaft data sets from females aged 21 (left) and 88 (right).
 Osteocyte lacunae (gold) and vascular canals/resorptive areas are visualized (red).
 Note the decreased osteocyte lacunar density and increased porosity in the elderly female specimen.
 Image credit: Dr. Janna M. Andronowski.